lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Track affected partitions and incrementally recompute aggregates rather than full rebuilds.
 - Tune dist/sort keys and vacuum/analyze to keep Redshift performant.

-If you want, I can provide a ready-to-run SQL example (MERGE and fallback delete/insert patterns) tailored to your table schema and load characteristics.

 ## How do you ensure primary key uniqueness at ingest time without enforced constraints?
 Redshift treats primary keys as informational only, so you must enforce uniqueness in your ingestion pipeline.
 Common, production-safe patterns: